RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 2. Create new role -> go to left panel Access management group -> click on Roles -> Click on button 'Create role' --> choose usecase EC2, and click on button\
  located at the bottom 'Next: Permissions'
-  And in the new screen , choose and attach the following policies at least for DEV Pipeline(AWS predefined policies)
+  And in the new screen , choose and attach the following policies at least for DEV Pipeline(AWS predefined policies):
    1. AutoScalingFullAccess
    2. AmazonEC2ReadOnlyAccess,
       If needed a more constrainted policy instead of the first policy, can create a new policy for the actual